Neighbourhood Small Grants

 There are five green tents available to community members to reserve and use for events or projects.

-Contact the Kits House front desk to reserve a tent.
-Note that Kits House is not always open on weekends – reserve a time to pick up and to drop off.
+Contact the Kits House front desk to reserve a tent. *Note that Kits House is not always open evening or on weekends – you will need to arrange a time with front desk to pick up and to drop off.